ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Related Work

-Behavior-driven development (BDD) is a way to give natural language specifications for the software testing phase.
-Drechsler et al.~\cite{drechsler:2012}, Soeken et al.~\cite{soeken:2012}, and Harris~\cite{harris:2012} show different ways of translating high-level natural language requirements to tests in the BDD framework, which can then be used by BDD tools like Cucumber~\cite{cucumber} or RSpec~\cite{rspec}.
-ARSENAL is more general than these approaches --- instead of considering requirements specifications at the test phase, it considers NL requirement specifications that can be specified and verified in the design phase.
+~\cite{drechsler:2012},~\cite{soeken:2012}, and~\cite{harris:2012} show different ways of translating high-level NL requirements to tests in the behavior-driven development (BDD) framework.
+ARSENAL is more general --- instead of considering requirements in the test phase, it considers NL specifications that can be specified in earlier design phases.

-Ormandjieva et al.~\cite{ormandjieva:07}, QUARS~\cite{fabbrini:01}, and Goguen~\cite{goguen:96} focus on assessing the quality of requirements documents --- they do not create formal models from the requirements for downstream formal analysis (e.g., consistency checks) like ARSENAL.
-Malin et al.~\cite{malin:09}, Boyd~\cite{boyd:99}, and Nikora et al.~\cite{nikora:09} do linguistic modeling and information extraction from requirements documents, but do not handle consistency checks or downstream formal methods analysis (e.g., using SAL) like ARSENAL.
-Attempto Controlled English (ACE)~\cite{schwitter:96}, RECORD~\cite{borstler:96} and T-RED~\cite{boman:96} are user-oriented tools for requirements collection, reuse, and documentation.
-These are interactive tools requiring inputs from domain experts, and are not as automated as ARSENAL.